Joseph Jackson severe his ties with Richard Arons and hires the management team of Freddy DeMann & Ron Weisner as partners in managing The Jacksons.

 August : The Jacksons film their first music video “Blame It On The Boogie” directed by Peter Conn.

-August 22 : Michael gives an interview to Randy Tarraborelli at Hayvenhurst.
+August 22 : To promote their “Destiny” album, Michael and The Jacksons give an interview to Randy Tarraborelli at Hayvenhurst.
+They also pose for pictures.

 August 23 : Epic releases the first single from “Destiny” titled “Blame It On The Boogie.

-August 25: Michael attends a reception for the Robert Kennedy Tennis Tournament at the NBC Building in New York City .
+August 25 : Michael attends a reception for the Robert Kennedy Tennis Tournament at the NBC Building in New York City.
+Michael poses for pictures with John F. Kennedy Jr. and Caroline Kennedy.

 August 29 : Michael purchases his first Rolls Royce for his 20th birthday.